 - A security solution that can protect its infrastructure from multi-vector attacks including protection from network- and application-based DDoS attacks, as well as volumetric attacks that can saturate the Internet pipe

-- A hybrid solution that includes on-premise detection and mitigation with cloud-based protection for volumetric attacks.
+- A hybrid solution that includes on-premise detection and DDoS mitigation with cloud DDoS protection for volumetric attacks.
 This provides quick detection, immediate mitigation and protects networks from volumetric attacks that aim to saturate the Internet pipe.

-- A solution that provides protection against sophisticated, web-based attacks and website intrusions to prevent defacement and information theft.
+- A DDoS attack prevention solution that provides protection against sophisticated, web-based attacks and website intrusions to prevent defacement and information theft.